-To evaluate MAAdvisor's performance given different LLM backbones, we adopt one LLM API GPT-3.5-turbo~\cite{brown2020language}, and three open-source LLMs, namely Qwen3-32B~\cite{yang2025qwen3technicalreport}, Qwen3-14B, and DeepCoder-14B~\cite{deepcoder2025}.
-DeepCoder-14B is the latest LLM that is specially finetuned on code-related data and achieves SOTA performance in code-related tasks.
+\textbf{Different LLM Backbones} To evaluate AMAZe's performance given different LLM backbones, we adopt an API GPT-3.5-turbo~\cite{brown2020language}, and three open-source LLMs, namely Qwen3-32b~\cite{yang2025qwen3technicalreport}, Qwen3-14b and DeepCoder-14b~\cite{deepcoder2025}.
+DeepCoder 14b is the latest LLM that is specially finetuned on code-related data and achieves SOTA performance in code-related tasks.
 The results of adopting different LLM backbones are shown in Table~\ref{tab:ablation}.
-Since MAAdvisor relies on the reasoning ability of the LLM, we can observe that GPT-3.5-turbo and Qwen3-32B have comparable performance to GPT-4o-0806 and outperform Qwen3-14B.
-Smaller LLMs can also perform index recommendation following our MAAdvisor pipeline, but with a lower performance.
-It is important to note that the DeepCoder, specially fine-tuned on code-related data, underperforms the Qwen3 model with the same parameter size, showing that the coding ability of LLMs is not a must, given the rich information provided by the column candidates.
-In contrast, the reasoning ability of the LLMs is more important.
+Since AMAZe relies on the reasoning ability of the LLM, we observe that GPT-3.5-turbo and Qwen3-32b have performance comparable to GPT-4o-0806 and outperform Qwen3-14b.
+Smaller LLMs can also perform index recommendation following AMAZe pipeline, but with a lower performance.
+It is note-worthy that the DeepCoder, specially fine-tuned on code-related data, underperforms the Qwen3 model with the same parameter size, showing that the coding ability of LLMs is not a must, given the rich information provided by the column candidates.
+In contrast, the reasoning ability of LLMs is more important.